The dome of the Radcliffe Camera against a blue sky

 Nuffield Department of Clinical Neurosciences

-The Nuffield Department of Clinical Neurosciences (NDCN) comprises more than 500 staff including over 150 graduate students.
-The DPhil and the MSc (Res) in Clinical Neurosciences cover all areas of the research carried out in the department.
+The Nuffield Department of Clinical Neurosciences (NDCN) comprises around 500 staff including over 150 graduate students.

 NDCN was formed in November 2010 and incorporates the Centre for Prevention of Stroke and Dementia, the Division of Clinical Neurology, the MRC Brain Network Dynamics Unit, the Nuffield Division of Anaesthetics, the Nuffield Laboratory of Ophthalmology (which also houses sleep medicine research) and the Wellcome Centre for Integrative Neuroimaging.

-The department usually admits over 30 postgraduate research students per year, from both scientific and clinical backgrounds.
+The department usually admits students from both scientific and clinical backgrounds.
 Each research student will work on a specified research project with close supervision from one or more of the department’s principal investigators and their teams, and become part of a vibrant research community both within the department and the wider University.
-The department's sleep medicine course admits c.
-15-20 postgraduate taught students per year across the MSc, PGDip and standalone modular routes.

 Funding